Chishty Mujahid

-Chishty bin Subh-o-Mujahid (born 1944), commonly known as Chisty Mujahid, is a Pakistani cricket commentator who also played at club level cricket.
+Chishty bin Subh-o-Mujahid (born 1944), commonly known as Chisty Mujahid, is a Pakistani cricket commentator who also played club-level cricket.

 He also served as Director of Pakistan Cricket Board from 2002 to 2003.

 Early life

 Chishty was born on 17 January 1944 in Delhi, British Raj to a father who was a government employee.
-His family migrated to Karachi from Allahabad after the establishment of Pakistan.
+His family migrated to Karachi from Allahabad after the establishment of Pakistan in 1947.

 Education and career

 He was educated at Karachi Grammar School, then the National College Karachi, and later at Selwyn College, Cambridge.
-He began Pakistani radio commentaries in 1967 and television commentaries in 1970.
-Chishty has also commentated for outside the country.
+He began commentary on Pakistani radio in 1967 on television in 1970.
+Chishty has also commentated for international events outside the country.